updated on 18 April 2023

 Read ‘Five ways your university careers service can help you ace the law recruitment process’ for some more tips on making the most of this service.

 By this point of your journey, the phrase ‘commercial awareness’ probably haunts you in your sleep.
-You all know by now that it’s the key skill that all law firms look for in their future lawyers and it involves you understanding the environment in which law firms and their clients operate.
+You all know by now that it’s the key skill that all law firms look for in their future lawyers and it requires an understanding of the environment in which law firms and their clients operate.
+If you’re not sure where to begin, look out for the trending commercial issues of 2024 Feature as a starting point.

 You can read LCN’s ultimate guide to commercial awareness for our top tips on developing and using this skill.

-Read ‘Three podcasts and vloggers you should be following to boost your commercial awareness’ for some inspiration.
+Read ‘Three podcasts and influencers you should be following to boost your commercial awareness’ for some inspiration.

 The point of this piece of advice is that you can’t pick commercial awareness up overnight.
 That’s not to say you shouldn’t read the news the night before, or even the morning of, your interview, because you should.
 But, hopefully, at this point you’ll be able to pull the news you’re reading into your commercial vision and consider how you can apply it within the interview.

-‘Trending commercial issues to know about in 2023’ is a good place to start!
-Plus, our article on how running a business on Depop can sharpen your commercial awareness offers invaluable insight.
-You can also read our latest Wrestle with PESTLE article, which looks at strikes – workers versus government.
+‘Trending commercial issues to know about in 2024’ is a good place to start!
+Plus our News section offers the latest key stories from the legal world.
+You can also read our latest Wrestle with PESTLE article on cybersecurity and threats in the digital age.

 The only way to receive this email is by registering for a free MyLCN account.

-Again, it sounds obvious but sometimes the nerves get the better of us and we can end up speaking really fast or perhaps finding it hard to make the point at hand.
-If this is the case, have a sip of your drink and take a minute to regroup your thoughts.
-Remind yourself to speak slowly at this point too.
+Again, it sounds obvious but sometimes the nerves get the better of us and we can end up speaking fast or finding it hard to make our point.
+If this is the case, ask the interviewer politely if you can take a minute to think about your answer.
+As you regroup your thoughts, remind yourself to speak slowly too.
 It’s ok to take a pause between the question and your answer – you’re allowed to have some thinking time.

-At the end of an interview, you’re given the chance to ask your questions.
-However, it’s often easy to forget to prepare for this part.
+At the end of an interview, you’re given the chance to ask questions, which is a fantastic opportunity to stand out However, it’s often easy to forget to prepare for this part.

 You can check LCN’s News for up-to-date articles on mergers and more.